LouisAnhTran/llm_proxy_access_gen_ai_app/README.md

   </div>

-  - Specify the model name `louis-gpt-3.5-fined-tune-model` and ask custom question
+  - Specify the model name `louis-gpt-3.5-fined-tune-model` and ask custom question, in this case, we ask `Tell me more about his hobbies ?`

     <div align="center" width="450px">